How to Find Your Profitable Niche

 written by myrra kate

 When I started my blog in 2015, I had no idea what I was doing.
-I didn’t even have any idea that I can make money through blogging, let alone start my own personal brand with it.
+I didn’t even have any idea that I can make money through blogging, let alone start my own personal brand and business with it.
 I just knew that blogging would be a nice way to share my thoughts — end of story.

 But several years passed, blogging is now one of the most common ways people make money online.
 After all, the online world has grown so much and at such a fast pace that it has opened up countless opportunities for everyone.